HenrikBengtsson/future.BatchJobs/README.md

 }
 names(x) <- c("a", "b", "c")
 ```
-The asynchroneous values of a list environment can be retrieved
+The asynchronous values of a list environment can be retrieved
 individually as `x[["b"]]` and `x$b` just as with regular
 environments, but also as  `x[[2]]`.
 To retrieve all values of an environment as a list, use `as.list(x)`.
-As with any asynchroneous values, retrieving one or more of
+As with any asynchronous values, retrieving one or more of
 them from and list environment will cause R to pause until all
 requested values are available, that is, until all corresponding
-asynchroneous evaluations have been completed.
+asynchronous evaluations have been completed.